 Daniel began his working life in Birmingham, spending four years as a teacher, researcher, and school leader before moving into the charity sector.
 He went on to work for Amnesty International in Australia before beginning his current role for the INGO ActionAid UK in early 2015.

-He is a passionate believer in a firm separation of church and state and a keen supporter of the BHA’s campaigns relating to ‘faith’ schools.
+He is a passionate believer in a firm separation of church and state and a keen supporter of Humanists UK’s campaigns relating to ‘faith’ schools.
 His particular skills lie in public speaking and digital communications.
 He joined the Young Humanists Executive as Communications Manager in November 2016.

 There are lots of ways to get involved with Young Humanists, with opportunities ranging from specific volunteering roles to helping put on a Young Humanists event in your area.
 To join Young Humanists, join Humanists UK (it’s free for students) and add your date of birth on your Dashboard.